rattaoup/pytorch-simclr/README.md

-# Reproducing SimCLR in PyTorch
+# Improving Transformation Invariance in Contrastive Representation Learning
 ## Introduction
 This is a [PyTorch](https://github.com/pytorch/pytorch) implementation of Improving Transformation Invariance in Contrastive Representation Learning